qingfengxia/Cfd/Readme.md

 added features:

-- windows 10 WSL platform support
+- windows 10 WSL platform support, assuming Ubuntu LTS distro is used
 - create new analysis from mesh file generated from external meshing tool (e.g. mesh generated from Salome) link to [a video demo](http://www.iesensor.com/blog/wp-content/uploads/2018/12/FreeCAD_CFD_using_external_mesh.webm)
 - Fenincs FEM solver, initial demonstration of support other